carloslk18/carloslk18/README.md

 <h2>Hi there!
 I'm Carlos.</h2>

-<p>I'm a Software Engineering student with a strong interest in Back-End development and a commitment to continuous learning.
-Currently, I'm diving deeper into C#, .NET, SQL Server, Microsoft Azure and agile methodologies.
-Alongside my studies, i pursue hands-on projects, exploring everything from game creation to UI design.
-I'm always open to new technologies and challenges that help me grow as a developer and my team.</p>
+I'm a Software Engineering student focused on the .NET ecosystem and web development.

+I'm currently studying and building projects using C#, ASP.NET, Blazor, React, SQL Server, and Azure.
+I'm familiar with tools like Entity Framework, Dapper, and Docker, and I'm constantly improving my problem-solving skills and data modeling abilities (SQL).

+I also have knowledge in UI/UX design and agile methodologies such as Scrum and Kanban, which I apply in both academic and personal projects.

 <hr>